-Professional diver Matty Lee has already competed in many competitions and is working towards qualifying for future events.
-Before Matty started diving full-time, he was already a medallist in Gymnastics and has now added many more medals in his career as a diver.
-Recently catching up with him, we find out about his diving career, competitions and his nomination in 2015 for BBC Young Sportsman of the Year.
+Professional diver Matty Lee has already competed in many competitions, including this year’s European Diving Championships and World Aquatics Championships, and he is working towards qualifying for future events and making the 2020 Tokyo Olympic Games diving team for Great Britain.
+Before Matty started diving full-time, he was already a medallist in gymnastics and he has now added many more medals to his career as a diver.
+Recently catching up with Matty, we find out about his diving career so far, preparing for competitions and his nomination in 2015 BBC Young Sportsman of the Year.

 Do you get nervous before competitions?